 This is the most common form of the symbol and is found on products like plastics, paper, metals and other material that can be recycled.
 It's also seen, in many different styles, on recycling containers, at recycling centers, and anywhere there's an accent on smart use of materials and products.

 When the three arrows surround a number, that indicates the material is a type of plastic resin that can be recycled.
-There are seven different kinds of recyclable plastics that carry this symbol (polyethylene terephthalate, polystyrene, low density polyethylene, etc.), and each can be reused in some way.
+But plastic recycling is a little tricky, since there are seven different kinds of recyclable plastics that carry this symbol (polyethylene terephthalate, polystyrene, low density polyethylene, etc.), and each can be reused in some way.
 Not all recycling programs will accept all types of plastic, however, so check with your local program before tossing any plastics into a recycling bin.

 4. Recycled Symbol